Mission

 Patricia R Klausner

 Ms. Klausner has produced, written and assistant directed theater since 1990.
-While she has invested in many Broadway shows, she is credited as a Co-Producer on The Band's Visit (Tony, Best Musical), Pippin (Tony, Best Revival), Stick Fly, The Trip to Bountiful, and The Scottsboro Boys; National Tours: The Band's Visit, Pippin; and in London: The Scottsboro Boys.
+While she has invested in many Broadway shows, she is credited as a Co-Producer on The Band's Visit (Tony, Best Musical), Pippin (Tony, Best Revival), Stick Fly, The Trip to Bountiful, and The Scottsboro Boys (11 Tony nominations including Best Musical); National Tours: The Band's Visit, Pippin; and in London: The Scottsboro Boys, and West End Unscripted.
 She is the Co-Executive Producer of the film Wakefield starring Bryan Cranston and Jennifer Garner.
-She is currently a co-producer on the new Ahrens & Flaherty musical, Little Dancer, directed by Susan Stroman.
+She is currently a general partner on the new Ahrens & Flaherty musical, Little Dancer, directed and choreographed by Susan Stroman.

-Since 1995, she is the Managing Directors of Shotgun Productions/Global Arts Initiative, a nonprofit theatrical production and arts education company.
-Past positions include Director of Marketing and Special Events for Steps on Broadway, General Manager of The Donald Byrd Dance Foundation, conceiver of the multimedia piece The Tides of Intolerance (The Asia Society, NYC, 1996), editor of a weekly financial trade publication, and consultant for various cable television companies and arts businesses.
+Since 1995, she has been a part of the performing arts world through Shotgun Productions/Global Arts Initiative, a nonprofit theatrical production and arts education company.
+Along side her work at Alexis Productions and the funds, she consults with emerging producers and theater artists, executive produces new theatrical projects, and participates/moderates panels and discussions for the Steps Beyond Foundation and Theater Resources Unlimited (TRU).
+Past positions include Director of Marketing and Special Events for Steps on Broadway, General Manager of The Donald Byrd Dance Foundation, and artistic producer/curator of the multimedia piece The Tides of Intolerance (The Asia Society, NYC, 1996).
+Other past positions include editor of a weekly financial trade publication, and consultant for various cable television companies.

 Ms. Klausner has a Ph.D. in sociology and has taught women's studies, race relations, and criminology at the University of Delaware and Montclair State College.
 She has presented and published academic articles on women's roles in society, and has written plays, screenplays and short stories with similar themes.
 She served as a Co-Director of Theater Resources Unlimited's Producers Development Mentorship Program for three years.

-Past board membership includes Media Audit International, University of Delaware's President's Commission on the Status of Women, and co-Chair of the Delaware Chapter of Sociologists for Women in Society.
-She currently sits on the Marymount Manhattan College Dance Advisory Board, Steps Beyond Foundation Board of Directors, and is a proud graduate of CTI.
+She currently sits on the Steps Beyond Foundation Board of Directors.
+Past board memberships include Marymount Manhattan College Dance Advisory Board, Media Audit International, University of Delaware's President's Commission on the Status of Women, and co-Chair of the Delaware Chapter of Sociologists for Women in Society.
+She is a proud graduate of CTI.